-Aggression to people opens a whole new "can of worms" due to the impact this can have for both you and your dog due to the Dangerous Dogs Act (DDA) and its affects when enforced.
+Aggression to people can have far reaching implications due to the impact this can have for both you and your dog due to the Dangerous Dogs Act (DDA) and its effects when enforced.

 A dangerously out of control dog can be defined as a dog that has injured someone, or where a person has grounds for reasonable apprehension that the dog could harm them.

 When a dog in your charge chases, barks at or jumps up at a person or child it could lead to a complaint, so ensure that your dog is under control at all times.
 If your dog injures a person, it could be seized by the police and your penalty may include a prison sentence and/or a ban on keeping dogs.

 There is also an automatic presumption that your dog will be destroyed unless you can convince the court the dog is not a danger to the public, in which case it may be subject to a control order.
 You may also have to pay a fine, compensation and costs.